prime31/Nez/FAQs/RuntimeInspector.md

 Runtime Inspector
 ==========
-Nez includes some really handy runtime Entity inspection facilities.
+Nez includes some really handy runtime Entity and PostProcessor inspection facilities.
 You can access the inspector by opening the debug console (via the tilde key) and then using the `inspect` command.
-Out of the box the inspector can inspect the following types: int, float, string, bool and Transform.
+Out of the box the inspector can inspect the following types: int, float, string, bool, enum, Color, some structs, Effect subclasses and Transform.
+When you use the `inspect` command you can either pass in an Entity name or `pp`, the latter will inspect all the PostProcessors in the Scene.

 ## Exposing Properties and Fields in the Inspector